-(3) \textbf{Hyperparameter Sensitivity Analysis}: To explore the sensitivity of model performance to key hyperparameters, an analysis of its performance with batch size and queue sizes is conducted.
+(3) \textbf{Hyperparameter Sensitivity Analysis}: To explore the sensitivity of model performance to key hyperparameters, we conduct an analysis of batch size and queue size.
 As demonstrated in Figure \ref{fig:sub-a}, the performance remains consistent when the batch size increases from 10 to 40, with fluctuations not exceeding 0.4\%.
 As demonstrated in Figure \ref{fig:sub-b}, as the queue size increases from 600 to 6200, both MRR and MAP exhibit only a marginal upward trend (0.82\% and 0.92\%, respectively).
 The findings indicate that \textbf{\Ours exhibits minimal sensitivity to the key hyperparameters}.

-(4) \textbf{Modality Co-Analysis:} In order to verify whether \Ours mitigates the ``modal imbalance'' problem identified in earlier empirical studies, we analyzed the optimal weights in the Weighted strategy (See Table \ref{tab:retrieval_hybrid_weight}).
-The optimal weights for the NL-Code and Code-Code perspectives in \Ours are 48\% and 52\%, respectively, and their contribution are relatively balanced.
-In comparison with the backbone model UniXcoder, \Ours attains a more balanced utilisation of modalities while concomitantly enhancing stability, thereby reducing the standard deviation of the optimal weight across datasets from 6.07 to 4.45.
+(4) \textbf{Modality Co-Analysis:} In order to verify whether \Ours mitigates the "modality imbalance" problem identified in earlier empirical studies, we analyzed the optimal weights in the Weighted strategy (See Table \ref{tab:retrieval_hybrid_weight}).
+The optimal weights for the NL-Code and Code-Code perspectives in \Ours are 48\% and 52\%, respectively, and their contributions are relatively balanced.
+In comparison with the backbone UniXcoder, \Ours attains a more balanced utilisation of modalities while concomitantly enhancing stability, thereby reducing the standard deviation of the optimal weight across datasets from 6.07 to 4.45.
 This strongly indicates that \textbf{\Ours successfully learns equally strong and reliable representations across modalities, achieving robust modality collaboration.}

-(5) \textbf{Inference Time:} To evaluate the practical efficiency of \Ours, we conducted average time performance analysis on the CodeSearchNet dataset using 3,100 queries.
-As shown in Table \ref{tab:time_performance}, \Ours processes each query in 0.010 s (0.009s for embedding generation) which is comparable with the fastest model such as CodeBert.
+(5) \textbf{Inference Time:} To evaluate the practical efficiency of \Ours, we conduct an average inference-time analysis on the CodeSearchNet dataset using 3,100 queries.
+As shown in Table \ref{tab:time_performance}, \Ours processes each query in 0.010 s (0.009s for embedding generation) which is comparable with the fastest model.
 These results demonstrate that \Ours maintains comparable computational efficiency to existing transformer-based encoders while delivering enhanced retrieval performance, confirming its suitability for large-scale, latency-sensitive code retrieval applications.